Educational Distillery

-Our Educational Distillery revives the tradition of making whiskey at West Overton Village for the first time since Prohibition 100 years ago.
-As the birthplace of Old Overholt, considered the oldest continually maintained brand of American whiskey, the Educational Distillery promotes the history and science of making rye whiskey.
+West Overton Distilling revives the tradition of making whiskey at West Overton for the first time since Prohibition.
+Visit us to learn about history and science of making rye whiskey.

-Our modern whiskey production draws inspiration from the entrepreneurship of the Overholt family at West Overton, who cultivated a small distilling operation on the family farm into a thriving professional business.
-The Overholts established the Old Overholt brand of Monongahela rye whiskey, considered the classic American whiskey.
+Our modern whiskey production draws inspiration from the legacy of Abraham Overholt, who turned his family's small distilling operation into a thriving professional business.
+The Overholts produced Monongahela rye whiskey, considered the classic American whiskey prior to Prohibition.

 In 1927, the Overholt Company was acquired by National Distillers.
 National Distillers & Chemical Corp’s distilling division was in turn acquired by American Brands and its subsidiary James B. Beam Distilling Co in 1987.
-Today, Beam Suntory produces Old Overholt in Kentucky.
+Old Overholt, a 19th century brand started in honor of Abraham Overholt and continuously produced and sold since 1810, is now distilled and made by Beam Suntory in Kentucky.

 West Overton Distilling

-In 2020, West Overton Distilling began producing its own brand of Monongahela rye whiskey at the Educational Distillery at West Overton Village.
-Located in our historic two-story brick stock barn, the Educational Distillery distills whiskey with a recipe of 80% rye grain and 20% malted barley, aged in charred White Oak barrels.
+In 2020, West Overton Distilling began producing its own brand of Monongahela rye whiskey to revive the heritage of whiskey distilling at West Overton.
+Located in our historic two-story brick stock barn, West Overton Distilling produces whiskey with a recipe of 80% rye grain and 20% malted barley, aged in charred White Oak barrels.
 A delicate balance of temperature and time allows the whiskey to develop its unique flavor.
-Our Educational Distillery has on display the distilling equipment, whiskey aging in barrels, and the opportunity to sample and purchase our spirits.

 Laurel Highlands Pour Tour